What happened?

 -

-Farhan saw talks being given during Wellbeing Week by academics and clinicians, but could not attend due to his shift pattern.
+Farhan saw talks being given during Wellbeing Week by academics and clinicians, but couldn't attend due to his shift pattern.

 -